 If you are traveling to Dubai alone as a woman or with a group of girlfriends, and especially at night, you are probably better off dressing modestly.

 It’s your choice, of course, but I say this based on the way many men stared at two young ladies in tight mini-dresses we met at the Dubai Marina one night.
+I know, I wouldn’t feel comfortable being stared at that way, especially if traveling alone.

 Do you need warm clothing in Dubai?

-In December, when we visited, the malls were air-conditioned but not so cold that you would need a sweater.
+In winter, when we visited, the malls were air-conditioned but usually not so cold that you would need a sweater.
 I hear that it might be different in the warmer seasons and you may want to take a thin sweater with you when going shopping – just in case the AC works too hard.

 Except for this one day, we never needed jeans or jackets in Dubai and only used our sweaters once or twice at night.
 My closed shoes stayed in the suitcase during the entire trip.